ray0711/miscale2garmin/README.md

  - the body weight and impedance data on the server are appropriately processed by scripts;

- - the processed data are sent by the program body composition to Garmin Connect.
+ - the processed data are sent by the program body composition to Garmin Connect;

  - raw data from the scale is backed up on the server.